 When away from all the theatrics of the stage, Ely can be found learning — and whining about —new boardgames at board game cafés, lounging at home or cooking up in the kitchen trying to recreate the authentic tropical taste of his homeland by memory.
 He spends a good chunk of his time visiting local museums and art galleries, traveling, developing himself and dreaming.

-Orquiza has been in various work at the African-American Shakespeare Company, American Conservatory Theater, Bindlestiff Studio, Cal Performances, California Shakespeare Theater (Cal Shakes), Campo Santo, Crowded Fire Theatre, Custom Made Theatre Co., Magic Theatre, New Conservatory Theatre Center, PianoFight, PlayGround, Playwright’s Foundation, Playwright’s Center of San Francisco, San Francisco Opera and Theatre Rhinoceros.
+Orquiza has been in various work at the African-American Shakespeare Company, American Conservatory Theater, Bindlestiff Studio, Cal Performances, California Shakespeare Theater (Cal Shakes), Campo Santo, Crowded Fire Theatre, Custom Made Theatre Co., Magic Theatre, New Conservatory Theatre Center, PianoFight, PlayGround, Playwright’s Foundation, Playwright’s Center of San Francisco, San Francisco Opera, Studio 52nd (Amsterdam, NL) and Theatre Rhinoceros.

 He hold a Bachelor’s Degree in Theater and Performance Studies from the University of California, Berkeley